 Great Plains Conservation have created possibly the most environmentally innovative camp.
 Zarafa may well be the “greenest” luxury safari camp on the continent.
 Only recycled hardwoods and canvas were used in the construction and all the camp’s electricity comes from its solar farm while ‘bio gas’ plants recycle waste into usable cooking gas.

-The guest tents are on average 100 square meters resting under canvas.
+The guest tents are on average 330 square feet resting under canvas.
 Canopy ceilings and completely open and netted sides create a warm atmosphere.
 Decking around the tent leads to the private plunge pool and outdoor shower.
 All these areas have views of stunning Botswana wilderness.

 Zarafa Camp is completely unique in terms of its environmental systems and it’s lush furnishings.
 The reserve has extremely large wildlife populations year-round.
 Home to the classic species such as Leopard, Lion, Elephant, Buffalo, Red Lechwe, Zebra and Giraffe.
 It is also a refuge for some of the more uncommon species such as African Wild Dog, Cheetah, Roan and Sable antelope.

 For birders this area will not disappoint you.
 A nearby African Skimmer colony is a highlight.
 The antics of the Black Egret on the shores of Zibadianja Lagoon are a great afternoon pastime.
 From camp, Hippos are visible in the Lagoon and Elephant wander through regularly.

 Read our Country Information for advice on travel to Botswana.